ThePalaceProject/mobile-specs/bookmarks-nextgen/README.md

         },
         "chapterTitle" : {
           "description" : "The title of the chapter in which the bookmark appears.", "type" : "string"
+        },
+        "bookTitle" : {
+          "description" : "The title of the book in which the bookmark appears.", "type" : "string"
         }
       }